MELISSA BLOCK, Host:

 FOLKENFLIK: He has since calmed down, slimmed down, adopted business suits and he has become an influential figure in Democratic circles.

-President BARACK OBAMA: Some things have changed a lot since 1991.
+BARACK OBAMA: Some things have changed a lot since 1991.

 FOLKENFLIK: This is President Obama, here speaking this past spring to Sharpton's organization, the National Action Network.

 OBAMA: I told Reverend Al backstage, he's getting skinnier than me.

 FOLKENFLIK: Now, as the new host of PoliticsNation each night at 6:00 p.m., he's focusing on his task at hand.
 Sharpton's not yet silky smooth on the air, at moments evoking Ron Burgundy more than Tom Brokaw.

 SHARPTON: Tonight, Alex, the truth was a real casualty last night.